barsoom/formatting/README.md

 the currency can be determined from.
 The idea is that even if you only have one currency now, you may add more later.

+But you can also pass an explicit currency, as the first argument or as the `currency` option.

 #### Example usage

 ``` ruby